-Yes, I was able to list a lot of large and small animal experience on my applicaiton.
+Yes, I was able to list a lot of large and small animal experiences on my application.
 I am not a licensed tech, but I did tech work for about a year.

 What types of paying jobs did you have before going to your Caribbean vet school- RUSVM?

-Many many animal related jobs: farrier, equestrian instructor at a university, multi-species farm owner/operator…..
+Many animal-related jobs: farrier, an equestrian instructor at a university, multi-species farm owner/operator.

 Did you volunteer?
 If so, where?

-Yes, but mostly at the local schools or public education on my farm.
+Yes, but mainly at the local schools or public education on my farm.

 How many people read your personal statement before submitting it?

-A few friends, professors, and the career center.
+A few friends, professors, and the career center all gave their input.